-Previously, two-round plain model semi-honest MPC protocols were only known assuming indistinguishability obfuscation [BGI+01, GGH+13], or witness encryption [GGSW13] or bilinear maps [GS17] or from DDH for a constant number of parties [BGI17].
+Previously, two-round plain model semi-honest MPC protocols were only known assuming indistinguishability obfuscation [BGI+01, GGH+13], or witness encryption [GGSW13] or bilinear maps [GS17].
 Thus, using two-round plain model OT [NP01, AIR01, HK12] based on standard number theoretic assumptions such as DDH or QR, this work yields the first two-round semi-honest MPC protocol for polynomial number of parties in the plain model under the same assumptions.